Updated: 6 days ago

 This is where Bluetooth Low Energy comes in handy.
-By connecting asset monitoring devices both indoors and outdoors using Bluetooth, manufacturing organizations will be able to monitor asset location continuously, while balancing battery life, accuracy, and cost.
+By connecting asset monitoring devices indoors and outdoors using Bluetooth, manufacturing organizations will be able to monitor asset location continuously, balancing battery life, accuracy, and cost.
 The following are three ways in which Bluetooth can help manufacturing.

 The ability to track Work In Process assets is a significant use case for Bluetooth Low Energy in manufacturing.
 Thus, operational efficiencies within the supply chain are improved, which is beneficial.
 Managers can use asset tracking devices that are Bluetooth Low Energy capable to identify bottlenecks in their production pipeline and ensure items are delivered on time to the next step in the manufacturing process.

 Platforms based on Bluetooth Low Energy can deliver real-time reports via a user interface displaying information about where products are in production and transit so that bottlenecks can be identified.
 Users can improve efficiency in those areas by knowing where the bottlenecks are.

 As a result, less time and money are spent on production and more finished goods are produced.

 Aside from Work In Process, Bluetooth Low Energy devices can track company-owned equipment.
 There may be instances when equipment is left in an area where it is no longer needed, both inside and outside of a manufacturing facility.
 A tracking system for assets can help companies reduce the time they spend looking for equipment since asset tags can pinpoint the location of equipment quickly and accurately.